dotnet/csharplang/proposals/extensions.md

 and when successful this process yields an extension type we can use (including required substitutions).

+TODO3 we prefer new extension methods over old extension methods.
+Confirm that is what we want.

 An extension type `X` is compatible with given type `U` if:
 - `X` is non-generic and its underlying type is `U`, a base type of `U` or an implemented interface of `U`
 - a possible type substitution on the type parameters of `X` yields underlying type `U`,